sid-engel/hyprland-stuff/readme.md

 Bounties(unpaid duh)
 - Find a better waybar solution to the network connection module.
 - Just make it prettier.
-- Edit and add Mako config.
+- Implement hyprpaper and it's configs